gopchandani/flow_validator/README.md

 ### How do I setup? ###

-* This project been tested with Ubuntu 16.04 LTS.
+* This project been tested with Ubuntu 16.04 LTS (ISO available here: http://releases.ubuntu.com/16.04/).
 * Install openvswitch 2.3.0 or higher.
 * Install mininet version 2.2 by following instructions here: http://mininet.org/download/
 * Get RYU version 4.3 from their repo at: http://osrg.github.io/ryu/